mtumilowicz/kubernetes-workshop/README.txt

                 * https://github.com/mtumilowicz/java-springboot-cloud-vault-workshop
             1. redis image + mount config file using ConfigMap
                 * no need to build image just to provide this one file
+    * Pod must be in the same namespace
 * `Secret`
     * https://github.com/mtumilowicz/bitnami-sealed-secrets-workshop
     * every pod has a secret volume attached to it automatically
         * contains three entries: `ca.crt`, `namespace`, and `token`
             * everything to securely talk to the Kubernetes API server
+    * Pod must be in the same namespace
 ### Storage
 * managing data adds a lot of complexity to your Kubernetes applications
     * problems: backups, snapshots, rollbacks